codehomie1/About-Me/README.md

 Hello and welcome to my github.
 My name is Mohammed and I am a rising senior at SF state.

 I am currently learning
-- webdev react
+- Web development with React
 - backend development
-- python
+- python, java, js

 my interests are in
 - web development